Master Gardener Program

 How it Works

-The program is organized by MSU Extension and taught by Extension staff, state specialist and local gardening professionals.
-There are three levels of master gardener.
-Level 1 is offered locally and is sixteen (16) hours of instruction on basic yard and lawn care, vegetable and flower gardening, soils and plant biology.
-Level 2 is also offered locally, also sixteen (16) hours of instruction and covers more advanced materials including integrated pest management.
-Level 3 is an intensive three day training on the MSU campus in Bozeman.
-Students are encouraged to network and share their experiences with others in the class.
-To become a "certified" Master Gardener, you must pass an exam with an 80% or better.
-Classes are offered locally when there is enough interest.
+The program is organized by MSU Extension and taught by Extension staff, state specialists and local gardening professionals.
+Historically, there were three levels of the Master Gardener program, but new changes went into effect in January 2024.
+A Master Gardener Core Course (previously Level 1) is offered locally and is a minimum of sixteen (16) hours of instruction on basic yard and lawn care, vegetable and flower gardening, soils and plant biology.
+To become a "certified" Master Gardener, participants must pass an exam with an 80% or better and complete the volunteer committment.

 Volunteer Commitment